ravinsk/ravins_katiyar.github.io/_pages/about.md

   - /about.html
 ---

-I am a Master's Student in VLSI and Microelectronics, Department of Electrical Engineering at nanoDC Lab, IIT Gandhinagar working under Dr. Nihar Ranjan Mohapatra.
+I am a Master's Student in VLSI and Microelectronics, Department of Electrical Engineering at nanoDC Lab, IIT Gandhinagar working under <a href='https://www.iitgn.ac.in/faculty/ee/fac-nihar'>Dr. Nihar Ranjan Mohapatra</a>.
 I am currently working in the area of Power Management ICs.

 Education
 ======